 We hope that it will help you to understand the magnitude of the sacrifice made by the fine young men of this district, and we trust you will find yourself increasingly proud of them as you see their story unfold.
 This is not a perfect telling of their tale but the site is modified to correct errors as information becomes available.

 USING THIS SITE

 Researching a soldier from the Great War period can be a daunting task, but this site should make the job a lot easier.
 Have a look at the 'buttons' at top of your screen.
 You will see a list of options.

 For those who wish to know more about an ancestor who died during the war, simply search the alphabetical listings, the 'Virtual Memorial'.
 These will give you the man's rank, unit and army service number.
 A date of death and the nature of his demise is also provided along with cemetery or memorial details.
 That's the really easy part!

-NOW, you will also see a section called 'The Weekly War'.
-This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
-By cross referencing dates of death with the appropriate 'Weekly War' section, you SHOULD be able to find out a great deal more about your ancestor.
+'The Weekly War': This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
+By cross referencing dates of death with the appropriate 'Weekly War' section, you should be able to find out a great deal more about your ancestor.

 The website of John Hoy and Des Blackadder

 Special Thanks to all the following for their contributions:

 Des Blackadder, though he is no longer directly involved with this enterprise, for the vision he had in creating this site.
 It has been since its inception helping Ballymena's people around the world to learn their story of their kith and kin.
 John Hoy for painstaking work on the Virtual Memorial research pages, his listings of Australian, New Zealand and Canadian soldiers, and his on-going interest in this project.